A Beautiful Campus Location

 - cafeteria and take-out dining

-For more information on student life at Louisiana College, see the Students section of the website.
+For more information on student life at Louisiana College, visit our Campus Life page.

 In addition to the college's facilities, students may enjoy local recreation and attractions like museums, national parks, rivers, lakes, festivals, and historic sites.